eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 ## Parameterized Tests

-Similar to typed tests, there are cases where the same test case should run with multiple parameter.
+Similar to typed tests, there are cases where the same test case should run with multiple parameters.
 One example is the conversion of `enum` values to strings.
 While this can be done in a loop, a better approach are parameterized test.

 [This](https://www.sandordargo.com/blog/2019/04/24/parameterized-testing-with-gtest) is quite a good blog post to get into parameterized tests.
-Additionally, there is the a section in the advanced [documentation](https://github.com/google/googletest/blob/master/docs/advanced.md#value-parameterized-tests) for gtest.
+Additionally, there is a section in the advanced [documentation](https://github.com/google/googletest/blob/master/docs/advanced.md#value-parameterized-tests) for gtest.

-The block post mentions tuples to pass multiple parameter at once.
+The block post mentions tuples to pass multiple parameters at once.
 Since tuples can become cumbersome to use, especially if parameters are rearranged, it is recommended to create a `struct` to wrap the parameters instead.

 ## Mocks